 Do things differently with a consulting career at Capco.
-Begin your journey and discover our latest career opportunities.
+Discover our latest career opportunities and begin your Capco journey.

 Just over a month ago, I started at Capco as a data scientist.
 Having joined the company virtually and in the middle of the UK’s coronavirus lockdown, I was a little nervous and apprehensive about what my new job might be like.
 For the past two years I’d been trying to set up a tech start-up in the pharmaceutical industry (with all the crazy ups and downs that start-up life brings) so starting at a consultancy was going to be a huge culture shock, surely?